Jan 14, 2023

 So I want to show you guys just a couple of tricks.

-First of all, I want to point out that the way that your regions are named in this case, it says header, bottom global header, bottom home carousel, home below carousel, you know, you might you may be on a different theme.
+First of all, I want to point out the way that your regions are named in this case, it says header, bottom global header, bottom home carousel, the home below carousel, you know, you might you may be on a different theme.

 And it may show some crazy stuff or some stuff that is not descriptive at all.

 I want to show you guys where these titles come from of the regions, they come from the actual theme, right?
 So this is, this is the cornerstone theme that I'm running.

 And it shows you right here I've selected or highlighted where a region is.